chrisminnick/spot-toolkit/README.md

 An AI-powered content generation tool, focused on reliability, monitoring, and evaluation capabilities.
 This system demonstrates a complete workflow from content generation to quality assurance using multiple AI providers.

+## About This Project

+SPOT was created by Chris Minnick as a demo project for his book, "A Developer's Guide to Integrating Generative AI into Applications" (Wiley Publishing, 2026, ISBN: 9781394373130).

 ## 🚀 Features

 - **Multi-Provider AI Support** - OpenAI, Anthropic, Gemini with automatic failover